mohsenasadi501/DataStructureAlgorithm/README.md

 #### Traversing Trees:

-There are some approach to traverse tree, It classified in to two main categories
+There are some approaches to traverse the tree, It classified into two main categories

 - **Breadth First**

-  Also called **Level Order** tarversing that you should visit all the nodes at the same level before visiting the nodes at the next level.
+  Also called **Level Order** traversing which you should visit all the nodes at the same level before visiting the nodes at the next level.

   <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/levelordertraverse.png" alt="levelordertraverse.png" width="505">